Paul Ryan: 'Hollowed out' US military needs spending boost following recent crashes

 It’s even worse for the Marine Corps where roughly 70 percent of its fleet of older model F-18 Hornets can’t fly, forcing mechanics to strip museum planes for parts.

-In the Air Force, only half of the bomber fleet of B-1 and B-2 bombers can fly, forcing airmen to scrounge for spare parts in places in a remote desert scrapheap known as “The Boneyard.”
+In the Air Force, only half of the bomber fleet of B-1 and B-2 bombers can fly, forcing airmen to scrounge for spare parts in a remote desert scrapheap known as “The Boneyard.”
 The secretary of the Air Force told reporters late last year she was almost 2,000 pilots short, forcing the service to ask retired pilots to come back.

 In the wide-ranging interview, Ryan also touched on a number of other topics including Russia, special counsel Robert Mueller and on the gun debate taking place in Congress, with another school shooting taking place in Maryland Tuesday.